 As Parkinson’s progresses, more changes can also occur due to medication side effects or the condition’s progression itself.
 Cross this bridge as it comes and continue being honest and open about how you are feeling and how this may impact your loved ones.

 The diagnosis and efforts to slow progression through a commitment to early intervention therapies and exercise may require a reduction in work hours, less time for parenting, housework or other family commitments and less socialising with friends.
-Diagnoses while still of working age means the partner often takes up the bread-winning role to make ends meet.
-This means less time for kids and housework, while the person with Parkinson’s inevitably picks up those duties if they are at home and not working or working less.
+Diagnoses while still of working age means the partner often takes up the bread-winning role to make ends meet, while the person with Parkinson’s picks up those duties if they are at home and not working or working less.
+If you are solo and the only bread-winner this means less time for kids and housework.
 Children still at home may also have to take on additional duties and roles around the house and are thought of as “young carers.”

 Other family resources: